-The BSL Research and Policy Centre studies what is needed to create inclusive decent work.
+The BSL Social Policy and Research Centre studies what is needed to create inclusive decent work.
 We also investigate what helps or hinders people to get, keep and advance in their employment.

 For many people in Australia, having a job does not guarantee economic security.
-Low wages, insecure work and rising costs of living mean that even if one does have a job, one might not be making a decent living.
+Low wages, insecure work and rising costs of living mean that even with a job, a person might not be making a decent living.

 Our research examines the lived experience of labour market disadvantage and analyses secondary data to understand trends.

 Unemployment and underemployment are increasing.
 Factors such as age, gender, disability or ill health, and ethnic background may affect pathways into and in and out of work.

 People who rely on low wages or income support can struggle to make ends meet.

 Our policy and research work examines the links between the changing nature of work, social and economic policy, inequality and insecurity.

 We study the current and future impacts for those groups that are more likely than others to experience poverty and social exclusion.